 New Quay Conservation Area

-New Quay is a small conservation area in England, covering approximately 4.8 hectares of protected landscape.
-It is designated in 1990, reflecting the area's longstanding cultural and architectural significance.
-The area includes 4 listed buildings recognised for their heritage value.
+New Quay is a compact conservation area in Wales, covering approximately 11.3 hectares of protected landscape.
+It is one of the earliest conservation areas, designated in 1969, reflecting the area's longstanding cultural and architectural significance.

 Note: There are 2 conservation areas with this name in the UK.